 Memorizing God’s Word is important, but knowing what He says, His promises, Who He is and how to apply it to our lives is vital.
-We are always working on tips and ideas to help our children memorize Bible verses so that kids are equipped with knowledge to navigate through the world.
+We are always working on Bible verse memory ideas to help our children memorize Scripture so that kids are equipped with knowledge to navigate through the world.

 Memorizing 1000 Bible verses is wonderful, but if we don’t understand them or know what they mean, we’ll find ourselves deep in worry, fear, anxiety, doubt, and a whole bunch of other undesirable situations.

 That’s when we will find ourselves relying on ourselves and not trusting God.